nueces/k8s-playground/README.md

 			Install python dependecies using pip.
 	pip-upgrade
 			Upgrade python dependecies using pip.
-			Ignore pinning versions in the requirements.txt file. pip-uninstall
+			This ignore pinning versions in requirements.txt.
+	pip-freeze
+			Like pip freeze but only for packages that are in requirements.txt.
+			This doesn't include any package that could be present in the virtualenv as result of manual installs or resolved dependencies. pip-uninstall
 			Uninstall python dependencies using pip.
 	up